bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-setup-turn-server.md

 # Log to a single filename (rather than new log files each startup).
 You'll
 # want to install a logrotate configuration (see below)
 log-file=/var/log/coturn.log

+# To enable single filename logs you need to enable the simple-log flag
+simple-log
 ```

 ## Configure Log Rotation